haven1network/haven1-validator-docs/README.md

     - nodekey.pub              -> Used to add the node to the network
     - `HOSTNAME` value used
     - public IP
-    - Signer Public Key        -> Used to sign admin transactions
+    - Signer Public Key        -> Used to sign network admin transactions

     You can use this command, copy the result and send it to us: